 - Discuss why free fun in the hotel pool or a family game night in the room (see the list of some of our favorite games) is the better option over a movie splurge.
 Memories over money.

-- Practice packing the family essential items instead of planning for high-price replacement of forgotten items.
+- Practice packing only the family essential items instead of planning for high-price replacement of forgotten items.

 Dream about the future together.